MadJavaAdvFall2018/mvc-team-challenge-javayellowpages/readme.md

-//TODO update the line below for your team and project.
-# MVC Team Challenge Repository
+# MVC Java Yellow Pages Repository

-//TODO add your team member names below.
 ### Team Members:
+Grant Bitzer
+Sungwon Hong
+Curtis Moore

 ### Repository Notes
 1. This repository is structured like your projects repository for class, with one main difference: